• Latest

 They’re Acting Out in Negative Ways

-If a teenager is acting out in negative ways, it may be a sign that they’re struggling to cope with their emotions.
-They may engage in risky behaviors, such as drinking or using drugs or become violent or destructive.
+If teenagers act out negatively, it may be a sign that they struggle to cope with their emotions.
+They may engage in risky behaviors, such as drinking or using drugs, or become violent or destructive.

 They’re Experiencing Changes in Their Mood or Appearance